CodeScop/angular-jeopardy-starter/README.md

 ## Advanced Mode
 Use two components.

-* Use app.coponent.ts to get and display the data
+* Use app.component.ts to get and display the data
 * create an answer component to do the scoring and pass the needed data to the parent to update the score display

 ## Nightmare Mode